 Most of us can admit having stocked our fridge with more food than necessary and two weeks down the road our trash bins are full of what we failed to consume.
 Conscious shopping leads to less food waste, which ideally should be narrowed down to no food thrown away at all.

 When you go food shopping, think about what you’ve tossed in your cart and ask yourself: “how much of this will I actually consume?”
 The same goes for eating out.
 You can’t ask your server to put your half-eaten steak back on the grill for the next person to enjoy, but you can start small and if your appetite says “more please,” then keep those tater-tots coming.
 Odds are, you’ll start to figure out that most of the time your extreme hunger is simply a case of “your eyes are bigger than your stomach.”

 Being aware of the problem should be motivation to stop food waste in its tracks, but it all starts with you.
 Be mindful of how much food you purchase at the grocery store or order at your favorite restaurant… this will keep you mindful of how much of that food you throw away.
-Purchasing food that is created for long-term storageis another great way to keep the waste to a minimum.
-Freeze dried food is not only something that has an incredible shelf life, it is delicious, easy to store, and perfect for meals or snacking.
-Contact our team today to learn more.
+Purchasing food that is created for long-term storage is another great way to keep the waste to a minimum.
+Freeze dried food is not only something that has an incredible shelf life, it is delicious, easy to store, and perfect for meals or for snacking.